nickcherry/droplets/README.md

 # Droplets

-A simple experiment with colors, movements, and sound.
+A simple experiment with color, movement, and sound.

 [Le Demo](https://s3.amazonaws.com/droplets-experiment/index.html) For best experience, use Chrome (of course).